 In the wild, these freshwater fish live mainly in little flows and tributaries.
 You can see them in muddy blackwater habitats, as well as clear flows.
 This is the reason their coloration is really vibrant; it can help them find their fellow fish from these shadowy muddy waters.

-Intensely changes in their environments can certainly cause damage to their wellness and might obviously cause their death.
-Simply bring the Tetras as soon as your tank is fully mature and it has stable water chemistry.
+Intense changes in their environments can certainly cause damage to their wellness and might obviously cause their death.
+Simply bring the Tetras as soon as your tank is fully mature and it has stable water to support their needs.

 Because Tetras aren’t getting very large in size, a lone fish doesn’t require a massive amount of distance.
 Neons look their best in a larger tank.
-More room enables them to get close each other and swim up and down in the tank.
-Each of Tetras grows best in densely-planted tanks that have dimmed light.
+More room enables them to get close to each other and swim up and down in the tank.
+Each of Tetras grows best in densely planted tanks that have dimmed light.

 Neon Tetras arise from the Amazon river basin so it is ideal to mimic the following conditions, as much as you possibly can.
 The temperatures inside their Amazon habitat are within the range of 21.5-27 Celcius.
 It’s very possible to set up your home aquarium that resembling their native habitat.

 Without the parameters above, tanks would be full of toxic soup and we’d not be in a condition to keep fish alive.
 They usually do not bear peppermint or ammonia well whatsoever.
-They need almost pristine water free of ammonia, no nitrite, and non-nitrates.
+They need almost pristine water free of ammonia, no nitrite and nitrate.

 Ideal water & tank checklist:

 - GH: <10 dGH